 “Travel agents can help keep track of the constantly changing rules and regulations, so you don’t have to,” Lieberman says.

-An agent can help ensure that your travel plans are flexible and factors, like flights and accommodations, can be easily canceled or changed.
-This way, you won’t lose money if something comes up.
+An agent can help ensure that your travel plans are flexible and that factors like flights and accommodations can be easily canceled or changed.
+This way you won’t lose money if something comes up.

 Consider trip enhancements

 Lieberman also recommends that travelers think about putting money toward certain types of enhancements rather than products.